Explore our interactive timeline to learn more about the history of Brown-Forman, and the people, brands, and events that have shaped our company.

 Brown-Forman’s Korbel Champagne is named the “Official Champagne of the Millennium.”

-Brown Forman introduces a new Jack Daniel’s Single Barrel whiskey, and Glen Moray Speyside, a premium single malt whisky from Glenmorangie.
+Brown Forman introduces a new Jack Daniel’s Single Barrel whisky, and Glen Moray Speyside, a premium single malt whisky from Glenmorangie.

 Woodford Reserve is named the Official Bourbon of the 1998 Breeders’ Cup Thoroughbred Racing Championships.